Otis Redding III, who followed father into music, dies at 59

 Redding worked with his family’s foundation to organize summer camps that teach children to play music, and served as board president for the local chapter of Meals on Wheels.

-He continued to perform his father’s songs live, saying he was grateful for the enduring legacy even if it overshadowed his efforts to make music of his own.
+He continued to perform his father’s songs for audiences large and small, according to his website, from appearing onstage at Carnegie Hall for a 2018 Otis Redding tribute concert to singing at weddings and private parties.
+Redding said he was grateful for the enduring legacy even if it overshadowed efforts to make music of his own.

 Copyright 2023 The Associated Press.
 All rights reserved.